Nahid5h/Nahid5h/README.md

 - 🌱 I’m currently learning Next.js
 - 👯 I’m looking to collaborate on GitHub
-- 💬 Ask me about Web Development
+- 💬 Ask me about JavaScibe